oltdaniel/oltdaniel.github.io/content/blog/2021-12-13-cheap-and-stupid-aws-url-shortener.md

 ---
 layout: post
-date: "2021-12-13"
 title: "Cheap and stupid AWS URL shortener"
 description: "How cheap and low-tech can we make an URL shortener?"
-tags: ["aws"]
 ---

 AWS is known to be not the cheapest option when it comes to cloud services.
 But the options it will give you, are endless due to its massive product selection.So the challenge is, *how low-tech or stupid and especially how cheap can you make an URL shortener?*

-> **NOTE**: There are some drawbacks that we were willing to accept during the impelemntation of this functionality.
+> **NOTE**: There are some drawbacks that we were willing to accept during the implementation of this functionality.
 > 1. Redirects will only work in browsers.
-> 2. No quick changes to registered shortned urls.
+> 2. No quick changes to registered shortened urls.
 > 3. No interface to register new urls.
 >
 > Keep this in mind.